prepare.blog

 Storage and maintenance:

-• Keep kits accessible — not buried behind holiday decorations.
-Near the door you’d actually use to evacuate.
+Keep kits accessible — not buried behind holiday decorations.
+Put them near the door you’d actually use to evacuate.
+Rotate food, water, and batteries seasonally.
+I check mine at every daylight saving time change.
+Label each kit with the owner’s name and last-checked date.

 Step 4: Create Roles and Practice the Plan